- Information about the structure of the course

 Cariology introduces the concept of primary care dentistry and provides students with an understanding of the nature of dental caries including its clinical presentation, natural history, epidemiology, determinants, prevention (both primary and non-invasive secondary prevention).
 Students acquire the skills to apply both primary and non-invasive secondary preventive measures.

-Dental Material Science aims to provide students with a sound scientific basis for understanding the intrinsic properties of dental materials and biomaterials.
+Dental Biomaterials aims to provide students with a sound scientific basis for understanding the intrinsic properties of dental materials and biomaterials.
 The learning material aims to provide a sound foundation whereby the clinical applications and limitations may be understood.

 Diet and Nutrition is delivered via workshop format and introduces the students to the concept of diet and nutrition in the dental setting and the relationship to dental caries and erosion.
 It covers the multitude of aspects that influence food choices and addresses the various methods of collecting and assessing dietary data and discusses the tools that can be utilised to assist patients in setting achievable dietary goals.